Q. What’s the tallest mountain on Earth?

 (Click for caption and enlargement)

-The most important service organized tours provide is obtaining the Tibet Travel Permit that China requires of all foreigners who enter the Tibet Autonomous Region.
+The most important service organized tours provide is obtaining the Tibet Travel Permit China requires of all foreigners who enter the Tibet Autonomous Region.
 Guests are responsible for obtaining their Chinese visas.
 Getting a 10-year Chinese visa can be one of the best deals in travel.
 Having one in your pocket makes it easy to take advantage of the many low air fares to China.
+(Even when not wanting to stay in China, I find that flying there and then taking another flight to another destination in Asia can be a great deal.
+Often it is economical to purchase a business-class ticket to the final destination.)
 If your passport expires in less than 10 years, the time remaining on the Chinese visa is applied to the new passport.